 Shake with ice and strain into a chilled coupe.

-Conclusion: Here´s two excellent tiki and exotic/tropical drink rums! full of flavor and strong enough to stand up against the mixers you use in especially tiki drinks.
+Conclusion: Here´s two excellent Tiki and exotic/tropical drink rums, flavorful and strong enough to stand up against the mixers.
 That these rums are designed for this type of drinks is evident.